 Vanilla biscuits (30)

-Heat the oven to 180C/fan 160C/gas 4.
+Heat the oven to 180C/160C fan/gas 4.
 Make a batch of the basic biscuit dough, then chill until firm, roll out and cut out shapes as above.
-Bake on a non-stick baking tray for 10-12 minutes until pale golden colour.
+Bake on a non-stick baking tray for 10-12 minutes until pale golden.
 Carefully transfer to a wire rack to cool and crisp up.

 Squiggle hearts (30)

-Heat the oven to 180C/fan 160C/ gas 4.
+Heat the oven to 180C/160C fan/gas 4.
 Prepare the basic biscuit dough, then chill.
-After rolling out the dough, use a 7cm heart-shaped cookie cutter to stamp out your biscuits, then bake as before and transfer to a wire rack.
+After rolling out the dough, use a 7cm heart-shaped cookie cutter to stamp out your biscuits, then bake as above and transfer to a wire rack.
 As the biscuits are cooling, melt 100g each of white and milk chocolate in small heatproof bowls in a microwave for 2 minutes on medium heat.
 While the biscuits are still on the rack, use the prongs of a fork to ‘squiggle’ the melted chocolate over the top.
 Leave to set until hard.

 Lemony fingers (40)

-Heat the oven to 180C/fan 160C/gas 4.
-Make the basic biscuit dough, adding the zest of two lemons to the sugar and butter mixture.
+Heat the oven to 180C/160C fan/gas 4.
+Make the basic biscuit dough, adding the zest of two lemons to the dough.
 After chilling, roll out the dough to a rough rectangle, then use a pizza cutter or knife to divide the dough into long strips, about 10 x 2cm.
 Bake as above.
-For the icing, mix 140g/5oz sifted icing sugar with four-five tablespoons of lemon juice and the zest of one lemon.
-When the biscuits are cool, half dip them into the icing, then dry on a rack.
+For the icing, mix 140g sifted icing sugar with 4-5 tablespoons of lemon juice and the zest of 1 lemon.
+When the biscuits are cool, half dip them into the icing, then leave on a rack to set.

 2. The shape and slice technique

-Make the biscuit dough and this time roll it into a log.
-Chill it for half an hour, or stick it in the freezer in cling firm.
+Make the biscuit dough and roll it into a log.
+Chill it for half an hour, or wrap in cling film and freeze it.
 If you do opt for freezing the dough for a rainy day, take it out to soften for around 15 minutes before baking.